A tensor network approach for chaotic time series prediction: Acknowledgements

 \section{Acknowledgements}

-We thank Hannah Lim Jing Ting, Miguel C. Soriano, and Juan-Pablo Ortega for inspiring and useful discussions.
-We would like to thank Lyudmila Grigoryeva for their attentive reading and insightful comments on this manuscrip.
+We thank Hannah Lim Jing Ting, Miguel C. Soriano, and Juan-Pablo Ortega for their inspiration and useful discussions.
+We would like to thank Lyudmila Grigoryeva for their attentive reading and insightful comments on this manuscript.
 RMP acknowledges the QCDI project funded by the Spanish Government.